top of page

 pile of diatomaceous earth on wooden table

 Diatomaceous earth (DE) is a fine, powdery substance made from the fossilized remains of tiny aquatic organisms called diatoms.
 These diatoms have been accumulating in sedimentary rock formations for millions of years.
+This almost looks like all purpose flour!
 When mined and processed, diatomaceous earth has a gritty texture, making it an effective abrasive and insecticide.

 The primary component of diatomaceous earth is silica, which is non-toxic to humans and animals but lethal to many insects.
 When insects come into contact with diatomaceous earth, the fine particles damage their exoskeletons, leading to dehydration and death.